 Selecting the best breast pump sterilizer involves considering your lifestyle, budget, and specific needs.

-• Convenience and Lifestyle: Busy parents might prioritize speed and ease.
-An electric steam sterilizer with a drying function can be a game-changer for a nightly routine, sterilizing and drying items in as little as 10 minutes.
+- Convenience and Lifestyle: Busy parents might prioritize speed and ease.
+An electric steam sterilizer with a drying function can be a major upgrade for a nightly routine, sterilizing and drying items in as little as 10 minutes.
 For parents who travel frequently or pump at work, microwave steam bags or a compact UV sterilizer offer excellent portability.

 Table: Comparison of Breast Pump Sterilization Methods